 It seems that nearly every six months I go through some kind of transition in life, be it moving to a new place, the end of one job, the start of another… My life is always in constant flux.
 That’s my story.
 A kind of Hero’s Journey where the Hero finds himself detached from the normal social judgments and instead is leaping and bounding within the morals of his own art.
 For me, that art is seeking the source of all things.
 And there are two fundamental locations for this source: Our personal dreams, and our Society’s Mythologies.
-Have a read, have a watch:
+Have a read:

 “Do you ever notice how our stories of both ancient and modern take on a fantastical quality?
 The fantastical quality, or, “themes” of our stories, originate from a source many many eons ago.
 And these fantastical themes or qualities of stories told by storytellers are actually inspired by our dreams.
 And our dreams, some might argue, are inspired by the internal psyche or the internal struggle.